14islands/14islands-com-v2/app/blog/_posts/2016-08-15-phoenix-framework.md

 In Erlang concurrency is made simple by using light-weight *processes* within the virtual machine.
 Processes are an isolated unit and only communicate with each others by sending messages.

-The virtual machine can spread load on multiple CPU cores on the same machine.
-It can actually harness the power of modern computers better then most other platforms.
+The Virtual Machine can spread load on multiple CPU cores on the same machine.
+It can actually harness the power of modern computers better thean most other platforms.

 Erlang can also easily be scaled to multiple machines, this brings us to the next section.